ga-wdi-pvd/express-mongoose/readme.md

   1. Remove any references to seed data from `connection.js`.
   2. Set `module.exports = mongoose`.

-We will also create a new `db/seeds.js` file, in which we will...
+Now, create a new `db/seeds.js` file.
+In it we will...
   1. Require `connection.js` and `seeds.json`, saving them to their own `mongoose` and `seedData` variables respectively.
   2. Define a `Candidate` variable that will contain our Mongoose model definition.
   3. Write Mongoose code that...